Pastoral Deputy Head, Tracey Hazell, talks about Pastoral Care at Millfield Prep

 Food Quality and Traceability

 We take pride in using the highest possible quality ingredients sourced from respected suppliers.
-Regular audits are carried out on our suppliers to ensure animal welfare, traceability and ethnic farming methods are practiced.
+Regular audits are carried out on our suppliers to ensure animal welfare, traceability and ethnic farming methods are practised.

 In Good Hands